Forzzark/chromeIt/docs/README.md

 3. After all data has been obtained from the code, it is sent to the Python intermediate code which categorizes and translates it into C/C++ source code.
 4. The C/C++ code creates the effects and playlists making use of the C/C++ intermediate code and Razer's ChromaSDK.
 5. After this code is ready, it is ready to be compiled using a C/C++ compiler with MFC support (Visual C++ recommended)
+6. The generated ChromeIt Application can be executed to play the effects on Chroma Enabled devices

 # Learning ChromeIt!